SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 If you do not have a composer.json file yet, copy the composer-example.json file to composer.json.
 If you are using the Extension Installer extension, the file to copy will be named example.json, rather than composer-example.json.
 When this is done, run:

-    php composer.phar require mediawiki/semantic-media-wiki "~1.9.1"
+    php composer.phar require mediawiki/semantic-media-wiki:@dev

+<sup>@dev</sup> refers to the latest development version while selecting an appropriate version is at your discretion.

 ##### Step 4

-Run the MediaWiki update script.
+Run the MediaWiki [update script](https://www.mediawiki.org/wiki/Manual:Update.php).
 The location of this script is maintenance/update.php.
 It can be run as follows:

     php maintenance/update.php